United States Special Operations Command (USSOCOM)

 USSOCOM plans, directs, and executes special operations in the conduct of the War on Terrorism in order to disrupt, defeat, and destroy terrorist networks that threaten the United States, its citizens and interests worldwide.
 USSOCOM organizes, trains, and equips special operations forces provided to Geographic Combatant Commanders, American Ambassadors and their country teams.
 HQUSSOCOM is located at MacDill AFB, Tampa Florida and is a warfighting headquarters with Operational Control of critical operations worldwide aimed at disrupting and destroying terrorist networks, their infrastructure, and those that harbor and support them.
 USSOCOM is a Joint Command with special rapid-acquisition powers and plays a unique role as a Combatant Command responsible for operations spanning the globe.

-In the next century, the spread of information, the development of and access to new technologies, and an increasing recognition of global problems will present vast opportunities for economic growth, regional integration, and global political cooperation.
+next century, the spread of information, the development of and access to new technologies, and an increasing recognition of global problems will present vast opportunities for economic growth, regional integration, and global political cooperation.
 Yet for all of this promise, the world remains a complex, dynamic, and dangerous place.
 It will continue to be an uncertain security environment, one for which U.S. special operations forces (SOF) are uniquely suited, offering the capabilities to avert emerging threats and providing unprecedented opportunities to address the challenges in ways that advance U.S. interests.

 USSOCOM is comprised of five Component Commands of Air Force Special Operations Command (AFSOC), US Army Special Operations Command (USASOC), Naval Special Warfare Command (NAVSPECWARCOM), Marine Special Operations Command (MARSOC), and Joint Special Operations Command (JSOC).